Blog

 Contact center automation is the use of software and AI to reduce manual work across inbound and outbound contact center operations.
 It can automate steps like call intake, routing, identity checks, information capture, summarization, follow-ups, and updates to downstream systems like CRMs and ticketing tools.

 Historically, automation in call centers mainly meant IVR menus.
-Today, AI in contact centers expands automation beyond routing into natural conversations and workflow execution, including actions like scheduling appointments, creating tickets, updating customer records, and escalating to humans when needed.
+Today, AI in contact centers expands automation beyond routing into natural conversations and workflow execution, including actions like scheduling appointments, creating tickets, updating customer records, and escalating to humans when needed — especially in environments that require omnichannel support.

 This guide breaks down the major categories of contact center automation tools so you can understand what each type does well, where each one falls short, and how modern call automation differs from legacy systems.